"Box Network"

 A map of the world hangs in Lorraine Serena's studio, our usual meeting place.
 Red pushpins speckle the map, identifying participating countries.
 One or two exhibition spaces, a dozen women artists, adjunct workshops, discussion groups, and a complex web of fax, Internet and written communiqués dance on the head of each pin.

-© Mary Heebner for Santa Barbara Magazine Fall 1995
+for Santa Barbara Magaziine Fall 1995